aaronparker/aaronparker.github.io/_posts/2016-12-13-managing-universal-apps-microsoft-intune.md

 ## Licensing Microsoft Intune

 While Intune can be licensed on its own, the ideal way of licensing Intune is as a component of [the Microsoft Enterprise Mobility + Security suite](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security)&nbsp;(EMS).
 The primary reason is to enable advanced features you get with an Azure AD Premium subscription.
-If you&#8217;re not familiar with EMS, you can read up on the components and licensing&nbsp;details here:&nbsp;[Enterprise Mobility + Security Pricing](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security-pricing).
+If you're not familiar with EMS, you can read up on the components and licensing&nbsp;details here:&nbsp;[Enterprise Mobility + Security Pricing](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security-pricing).

-For this solution, we&#8217;re interested in:
+For this solution, we're interested in:

   * **Azure Active Directory Premium** - this enables a[utomatic MDM enrollment](https://blogs.technet.microsoft.com/enterprisemobility/2015/08/14/windows-10-azure-ad-and-microsoft-intune-automatic-mdm-enrollment-powered-by-the-cloud/) when a device is provisioned and connected to Azure AD.
 Additionally Azure AD Premium provides branding customisation which improves the sign on user experience; multi-factor authentication onto devices as well as cloud applications and conditional access to protect resources such as Exchange and SharePoint Online.
   * **Microsoft Intune** - Intune is included in the EMS license which is the primary reason for deploying modern management.

 Additional components that make sense in a cloud-based management approach include [Azure Information Protection](https://www.microsoft.com/en-au/cloud-platform/azure-information-protection) and [Microsoft Advanced Threat Analytics](https://www.microsoft.com/en-au/cloud-platform/advanced-threat-analytics).
-These are entire topics on their own, so I won&#8217;t be covering those in the context of this article.
+These are entire topics on their own, so I won't be covering those in the context of this article.

 ## Setting up Intune

-I&#8217;m not going to cover [the setup of Intune](https://docs.microsoft.com/en-us/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-1) in detail as there are plenty of existing resources available including the official Microsoft document.
-I highly recommend reading [the getting started guide](https://docs.microsoft.com/en-us/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune) and using the [Microsoft IT Pro Cloud Essentials](https://www.microsoft.com/itprocloudessentials/) site to setup a trial environment if you&#8217;re new to Intune.
+I'm not going to cover [the setup of Intune](https://docs.microsoft.com/en-us/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-1) in detail as there are plenty of existing resources available including the official Microsoft document.
+I highly recommend reading [the getting started guide](https://docs.microsoft.com/en-us/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune) and using the [Microsoft IT Pro Cloud Essentials](https://www.microsoft.com/itprocloudessentials/) site to setup a trial environment if you're new to Intune.

 Once you have Azure AD and Intune provisioned, we can connect Intune to the Windows Store for Business and start managing Universal apps.